 It looks like this: cuw.ezproxy.switchinc.org

-Remember: Permalinks never have ? or % symbols
+Remember: Permalinks rarely have ? or % symbols

 Reference: SJSU Permalinks Guide